Blog Top Firewall Vulnerabilities and Threats

-When it comes to keeping the valuable information and other resources in your networks safe from attack, the firewall is your first line of defense against outside threats.
+When it comes to keeping the valuable information and other resources in your networks safe from attacks, the firewall is your first line of defense against outside threats.

 You cannot afford to leave the detected firewall vulnerability unattended.
 Because even monitoring and penetration testing often fail to reveal the flaws in your perimeter hardware defense.
-It is necessary to dig deeper to learn about potential leak sources.
+One must probe further to discover potential leaks.
 Some of the examples we will be discussing are below.

 Lax Password